FedEx Corporation (FDX) Shares Down Despite Recent Market Volatility

-FedEx Corporation (NYSE: FDX)’s stock price has decreased by -1.03 compared to its previous closing price of 228.84.
-Despite this, the company has seen a gain of 2.74% in its stock price over the last five trading days.
-The Wall Street Journal reported on 02/06/23 that FedEx, Southwest Planes May Have Come Within 100 Feet of Each Other
+FedEx Corporation (NYSE: FDX)’s stock price has decreased by -0.22 compared to its previous closing price of 232.10.
+However, the company has seen a 1.36% increase in its stock price over the last five trading sessions.

 Is It Worth Investing in FedEx Corporation (NYSE: FDX) Right Now?

-FedEx Corporation (NYSE: FDX) has a price-to-earnings ratio of 19.53x that is above its average ratio.
-Additionally, the 36-month beta value for FDX is 1.33.
-There are mixed opinions on the stock, with 14 analysts rating it as a “buy,” 3 rating it as “overweight,” 14 rating it as “hold,” and 0 rating it as “sell.”
+The price-to-earnings ratio for FedEx Corporation (NYSE: FDX) is above average at 19.97x.
+The 36-month beta value for FDX is also noteworthy at 1.34.
+There are mixed opinions on the stock, with 14 analysts rating it as a “buy,” 4 rating it as “overweight,” 13 rating it as “hold,” and 0 rating it as “sell.”

 Click Here to Download the FREE Report.